In the days just gone by, seeking help was an arduous exercise in itself.

 They are designed to handle anything and everything.
 Think that’s great?
 Think again.
 This ability to do anything makes them bulky, complex, and rigid.
 Heavy help desk solutions have ended up complicating the support delivery.
 Using these solutions, you can do a lot of things but what you need to do gets complicated and hard to deliver on.

 Some smart helpdesk solutions were effective, as they delivered the promise of speed and ease of resolving complaints.
-However, as the world opened up to the idea of customer delight, ‘effective’ was no more the premises of competition.
+However, as the world opened up to the idea of customer delight, ‘effective’ was no more the premise of competition.
 Empathy and understanding where your customers are coming from became vital.

-Customer service no longer is just about handling complaints.
-Customers longer ask only how to fix something up.
+Customer service management no longer is just about handling complaints.
+Customers no longer ask only how to fix something up.
 They are eager to understand why the glitch happened in the first place, what could go wrong if it wasn’t fixed in time, how it was impacting others too, and tougher questions.

 “Customer service isn’t getting worse.
 Customer service is getting harder.” – Barak Eilam